 The escape of this "jelly" is thought to release chemicals that directly irritate nerves in the surrounding area and cause significant pain.
-There is also a chance that the prolapsed disk can press up against nerves and cause pain through compression.
+The prolapsed disk may also press up against nerves and cause pain through compression.

-Often, the cause of a herniated disk is simple wear and tear of the disk from repeated movement over time.
+Often, the cause is wear, due to repeated movement over time.

-With age, spinal disks lose some of their water content; this reduction in fluid means that the disks are less supple and, therefore, more liable to split.
+With age, spinal disks lose some of their water content.
+This reduction in fluid leaves the disks less supple and more liable to split.

-It is not always possible to recall the exact point when a problem with a disk begins; however, it often occurs when lifting objects without bending at the knee or twisting when lifting a heavy item.
+It is not always possible to recall the exact point when a problem with a disk begins, but it often occurs when lifting objects without bending at the knee or twisting when lifting a heavy item.

-- Occupation: individuals with physically demanding jobs or pastimes that involves pushing, pulling, or twisting
+- Occupation: Individuals with physically demanding jobs or pastimes that involve pushing, pulling, or twisting

-If this occurs, it can cause permanent weakness, paralysis, loss of bowel and bladder control, and sexual dysfunction; if this occurs, emergency surgery is the only option.
+This can cause permanent weakness, paralysis, loss of bowel and bladder control, and sexual dysfunction.
+If this occurs, emergency surgery is the only option.

 Seek medical advice if:

 - there is any bladder or bowel dysfunction